 Mr. and Mrs. Jack Timberthe week end.
-Jack remained for lake returned to their home in Mrs. E. J. Jones is spending berlake and Mrs. Bobby Robertwo weeks with her son, Philip son left Monday for Levelland.
-Mrs. Bessie Hobbs is at home again after having had several weeks of medical attention in Mrs. Lessie Oliver returned to Dallas.
-A nephew brought her Mrs. W. P. Hurd spent last
+Jack remained for lake returned to their home in Mrs. E. J. Jones is spending berlake and Mrs. Bobby Rober- care for an invalid lady.

+Mrs. Bessie Hobbs is at home wanted to see the Queen's coro- again after having had several weeks of medical attention in Mrs. Tom Bowdoin.
+Mrs. Lessie Oliver returned to Dallas.
+A nephew brought her

-Worth and Butch Jackson of week with Howard and his fam-Azle, who spent a week's vaca- ily at Brownfield.
+Mrs. W. P. Hurd spent last Worth and Butch Jackson of week with Howard and his fam-Azle, who spent a week's vaca- ily at Brownfield.
 After her return, she had a svisitors here Lt.
+Seymour Saturday.
 Mr. and Mrs. Troy Moore and and Mrs. Pete Feemster of Fort Mrs. Homer Moore were Fort Hood and Mrs. John Roth of Am-